Emami: Fair and Handsome

 In 2007, the company attracted controversy with an advertisement for its skin whitening cream for men, Fair and Handsome.
 Emami and the star of the campaign, Shahrukh Khan, were accused of perpetuating racism.

-In July 2013, WOW a Chennai-based NGO launched a campaign against Emami asking them to remove the Fair and Handsome advertisement starring Khan, saying that it is discriminating against people based on skin color.
+In July 2013, WOW a Chennai-based NGO launched a campaign against Emami asking them to remove the Fair and Handsome advertisement starring Khan, saying that it is discriminating against people based on skin colour.
 The campaign has been supported by celebrities like Nandita Das and Tannishta Chatterjee.
 More than 22,000 people have signed an online petition launched by them.

 Hospital fire

 In the early morning of 9 December 2011, an AMRI Hospital in south Kolkata's Dhakuria district erupted in fire, leading to the deaths of 92 people – mostly critically ill patients, many of them suffocating in their sleep.
 The following day, the license for the hospital was canceled, and the Chief Minister of West Bengal ordered a judicial inquiry into the incident.
 Allegedly, the fire was triggered by flammable chemicals that were stored at the site.
 Rescue efforts were hampered by the narrowness and congestion of the road leading to the hospital, and the allegations that all of the windows and doors were locked and that the fire alarms and sprinklers installed at the hospital did not work during the fire.

 Seven members of the hospital's board were arrested the same day, and were remanded to police custody until 20 December by the court of the Chief Judicial Magistrate in Alipore.
 Among the seven arrested were Agarwal and Goenka, founders of Emami and directors of the hospital chain, who were charged with negligently causing the deaths.
 Ultimately, a total of 16 people stood accused in the courts in July 2016, including the board members and several directors of the hospital.
 Amongst the charges were culpable homicide not amounting to murder under section 304 of the Indian Penal Code, which carries a maximum sentence of 10 years' imprisonment in cases where the criminal actions are undertaken knowingly but without the intention to cause death.
 Additional charges were laid under Section 308 (attempt to commit culpable homicide) and Section 38 (effect caused partly by act and partly by omission).

 The fire was recorded as the largest hospital tragedy in India at the time.